Faversham: Early history

-Middle Ages
+Middle Ages, Tudors and Stuarts

 The manor was recorded as Terra Regis, meaning it was part of the ancient royal estates.
 King Stephen gave it to his chief lieutenant, William of Ypres, but soon made him swap it with Lillechurch (now Higham) so that the manor of Faversham could form part of the endowment of Faversham Abbey.
-Stephen established the abbey in 1148, and is buried there with his consort Matilda of Boulogne, and his son, Eustace, the Earl of Boulogne.
+Stephen established the abbey in 1148, and is buried there with his consort Matilda of Boulogne, and his son, Eustace, the Count of Boulogne.
 Stephen favoured the town because of the abbey, and so it was historically important during his reign.
-King John tried to give the church to Simon of Wells in 1201, but it was owned by the monks of St Augustine's Abbey at Canterbury, who appealed to Rome and denied the request.
-Abbey Street was constructed around this time in order to provide an appropriate approach to the abbey from the town.
+King John tried to give the church to Simon of Wells in 1201, but it was owned by the monks of St Augustine's Abbey at Canterbury, who appealed to Rome and the request was denied.
+Abbey Street was constructed about this time in order to provide an appropriate approach to the abbey from the town.
 It still houses timber-framed buildings and has been described as "the finest medieval street in southeast England".

 Thomas Culpeper was granted Faversham Abbey by Henry VIII during the Dissolution of the Monasteries in 1538.
 Most of the abbey was demolished, and the remains of Stephen were rumoured to have been thrown into Faversham Creek.
 An excavation of the abbey in 1964 uncovered the empty graves.
 The entrance gates survived the demolition and lasted until the mid-18th century, but otherwise only a small section of outer wall survived.
 The abbey's masonry was taken to Calais to reinforce defence of the town, then in British possession, against the French army.
 In 1539, the ground upon which the abbey had stood, along with nearby land, passed to Sir Thomas Cheney, Lord Warden of the Cinque Ports.